 As if regular koi were not already visually striking enough, butterfly koi provide an entirely new level of drama and graceful beauty.
 These fish are very similar to their koi carp cousins but do have some very drastic differences, including their appearance.
 Let’s learn a bit about what makes butterfly koi so special.
 The Differences Between Koi and Butterfly Koi At a glance, there are some visual differences that separate butterfly koi from traditional koi carp.
 Butterfly koi have fins that never stop growing, creating dramatic, long fins that trail behind the fish as it swims.
 Additionally, they are slightly

 When breeding koi for the first time, hopefully, all things go smoothly.
 If they do, you’ll soon have several thousand fry to look after (assuming you do not cull any, which is common since overpopulation can cause stunted growth and health issues).
-Let’s look at how to care for those new babies and what they need to eat!
+Let’s look at how to care for those new babies and what koi fry foods they need to eat!
 First 24 Hours For Koi Fry For the first twenty-four hours, your koi fry are pretty new to the world.
-During this time, they actually do not need to be fed, as they are still attached to the yolk that will sustain
+During this time, they actually do not need to be fed, as they are still attached to the yolk

 When you pick up koi, they are usually on the smaller size unless you seek out specific larger options.
 These smaller koi are generally very fast growers and can become big, beautiful giants in just a few years but, for the time being, they are rather adorable little guys.
 Feeding them a diet of high-quality foods that is nutrient-dense plays a really big role in their ultimate growth rate and eventual size.
 Let’s take a look at how to implement a good dietary plan for your koi and discuss some products that can help you maximize their health and growth!